Cold Steel Academy Prepares Leaders to Serve as OC/Ts

-JOINT BASE LEWIS-MCCHORD, Wash. – Soldiers assigned to 189th Infantry Brigade, First Army Division West individually work on their final exams during Cold Steel Academy at the 189th Infantry Brigade, First Army Division West at the U.S. Army Reserve Training Center at Joint Base Lewis-McChord, Washington August 16, 2022.
-The course is taught to newcomers to the brigade to ensure they understand the fundamentals and resources necessary to become effective observer, coach, trainers under First Army.
+JOINT BASE LEWIS-MCCHORD, Wash. – Last week, 23 newcomers to the 189th Infantry Brigade, First Army Division West took part in Cold Steel Academy at the U.S. Army Reserve Training Center at Joint Base Lewis-McChord, Washington, a unique training opportunity within the First Army framework to ensure their success while serving with the unit as Observer, Coach, Trainers (OC/Ts).

+“The importance of this course is to provide an outline of what their job as an OC/T is going to look like and what [resources and doctrine] they will be applying,” said Sgt.
+1st Class Ian Moffatt, a vertical construction OC/T assigned to 3-364th Brigade Engineer Battalion, 189th Inf.
+Bde.

+Since its inception, the course has adapted to better meet the training requirements outlined by both policy and doctrinal standards.

 |Date Taken: